We’ve experienced denial, then anger, then bargaining, and now we come to depression.

 We need to be aware of how intense these feelings are, and not try to go it alone.
 It’s important, as I’ve found out first hand, to seek out help.
 I know it sounds cliché, trust me I get it.

 You deserve more than that, whether you believe it or not right now.
-Once you do start to embrace that you can sit with the depression and slowly crawl your way out, it can be a very powerful.
+Once you do start to embrace that you can sit with the depression and slowly crawl your way out, it can be very powerful.
 You start to believe what others have told you and what you wanted to believe for yourself all along.

 When you break down your feelings and analyze them with someone who understands, you can start to piece together why you feel the way you do.
-You can begin to see that there is a healing light in the distance that may not have been present before, but it begins to shines just a little bit brighter as we work through our past.
+You can begin to see that there is a healing light in the distance that may not have been present before, but it begins to shine just a little bit brighter as we work through our past.

-I challenge myself as I write this and I challenge you, to accept that it’s normal to go through depression during your survivor journey.
+I challenge myself as I write this and I challenge you, to accept that it’s ok to go through depression during your survivor journey.
 Sit with it, feel it, embrace it, but most importantly seek out help to work through it so it doesn’t continue to rule your life.

 There is hope and there is healing, and the fact that we’ve come this far in the 5 Stages of Grief means that freeing feeling of Acceptance is ahead just waiting for us with open arms.